Bone Cancer Survivorship

 Today, because of advances in cancer treatments, 80% of childhood cancer patients survive into adulthood.
 But the treatments that help children survive bone cancer can also cause health problems later in life.
 These late effects may not occur until years after bone cancer treatment.
 Follow-up is critical for these patients as they transition back to life, school or work.

-The sarcoma survivorship transition team at The University of Kansas Cancer Center, 1 of 71 National Cancer Institute-designated cancer centers nationwide, provides comprehensive medical and emotional care for cancer patients 18 and older.
+The sarcoma survivorship transition team at The University of Kansas Cancer Center, 1 of 53 National Cancer Institute-designated comprehensive cancer centers nationwide, provides comprehensive medical and emotional care for cancer patients 18 and older.

 Our multidisciplinary team of experts specializes in the latent effects of childhood cancer treatment.
 These include growth and development, secondary cancers, infertility, heart disease and endocrine problems, weakened immune systems and genetic issues.
 In addition, our social workers can help you deal with emotional issues that may arise after your cancer treatment.
 Our physicians, nurses and social workers are experts in survivorship and will work with you and your primary care physician to create a long-term care plan.